NafixData/ahnafnafi/_pages/about.md

 **Welcome!**

-I've graduated from Urban and Regional Planning (URP), from Bangladesh University of Engineering and Technology, Bangladesh.
-Now, I'm preparing myself to pursure higher education further.
+I've graduated from Urban and Regional Planning (URP), from Bangladesh University of Engineering and Technology, Dhaka.
+Now, I'm preparing myself to pursue higher education further.
 My academic journey revolved around exploring planning in different sectors like- Housing, Transportation, Environment, Geography.
 These inter-related and multi-dimentional sectors required a lot of data analysis tools as well.

 **Research Interest**
 - Transportation planning